 Documentary evidence.
-A receipt is ordinarily the best evidence to prove the amount of an expense.
+A receipt is often the best evidence to prove the amount of an expense.
 A receipt, bill, or other documentary evidence is needed for all your lodging expenses unless, under an accountable plan, your employer pays you a per diem reimbursement of no more than the government rate in effect at that time and in that area.
-It is also generally needed for any other expense of \$25 or more.
-For expenses incurred on or after October 1, 1995, the receipt threshold has increased to \$75.
+It is also generally needed for any other expense of \$75 or more.